Concussion Lawsuit Information

 Unfortunately, there is no cure or treatment for a concussion as the injury will heal over time.
 However many victims find it difficult to completely day-to-day tasks such as completing work, driving and even walking.

-The lawyers at Simien & Simien understand how a concussion can impact an individual’s day-to-day life.
+The Baton Rouge injury lawyers at Simien & Simien understand how a concussion can impact an individual’s day-to-day life.
 We have effectively represented thousands of clients in numerous states around the country and are dedicated to fighting for the rights of accident injury victims.

 Our law firm has attorneys licensed in both Louisiana and Texas and can provide injury services to clients in each state.